OpenDSA/OpenDSA/RST/source/Sorting/SortIntro.rst

 stored on the computer.
-For example, no normal person would use Quicksort to order a pile of bills by date, even though :ref:`Quicksort <Quicksort>` is the standard sorting algorithm of choice that you would find in a software utility library.
+For example, no normal person would use Quicksort to order a pile of bills by date, even though :ref:`Quicksort <Quicksort>` is the standard sorting algorithm of choice for most software libraries.
 After years of study, there are still unsolved problems related to sorting.
 New algorithms are still being developed and refined for